Achieving Financial Resilience: A Guide To Successful Cash Flow Management

 b) Efficient Receivables Management

 Streamlining the accounts receivable process is crucial for maintaining a steady cash flow.
 This involves implementing robust billing systems, setting clear payment terms, and promptly following up on outstanding invoices.
-Timely collection of receivables not only enhances cash flow but also minimises the risk of bad debts.
+Timely collection of receivables enhances cash flow and minimises the risk of bad debts.

 One effective strategy is to offer discounts for early payments.
 This not only incentivises prompt payment but also creates a win-win scenario for both the business and its clients.
 Additionally, implementing automated invoicing systems can reduce the risk of errors and delays in the billing process.